-PRINCIPLE 6 (cont'd) Engaging with Local People and Other Stakeholders to Ensure Robust Public Accountability Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.6 Ensure that Authority as a whole is open and accessible to the community, service users and its staff and ensure that it has made a commitment to openness and transparency in all its dealings, including partnerships, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.
-Compliance with Freedom of Information Act.
+PRINCIPLE 6 (cont'd) Engaging wit al People and Other Stakeholders to Ensure Robust Public Accountability Supporting Principle The local code should reflect the requirements for local authorities to: Evidence to Demonstrate Compliance Evaluation Level (1 - 4) Requires Improvement (Y/N) 2.6 Ensure that Authority as a whole is open and accessible to the community, service users and its staff and ensure that it has made a commitment to openness and transparency in all its dealings, including partnerships, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so.
 Record Retention Schedules.
 Compliance with Data Protection Act.
 Housing newsletter to all households.
-Council Tax Leaflet.
-Statutory Performance Indicators.
-Pension Patter.
-Departmental newsletters.
-Website.
-4 N 3 by taking an se of human resources active and planned meet responsibility to 3.1 Develop and maintain a clear policy on how staff and their representatives are consulted and involved in decision making.
+3 Y 3 by taking an se of human resources active and planned meet responsibility to 3.1 Develop and maintain a clear policy on how staff and their representatives are consulted and involved in decision making.
 Monthly Strategic Meeting with Trade Unions.
 Joint Consultative Committees.
 Employee Surveys.
 Corporate, departmental management teams.
 National Agreements with unions.
 Dundee Negotiating Committee for teachers.
 Health and Safety Committees (Corporate and Departmental).
 Departmental liaison meetings with Trade Unions.
 4 N